AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

 >[!NOTE]
 >
 >Potete catena di altre chiamate API a questo metodo. [!UICONTROL DIL] Inoltre, scrive dati codificati in un cookie di destinazione.
-Ad esempio, gli spazi sono codificati come `%20``%3B`e punto e virgola.
+For example, spaces are encoded as `%20` and semicolons as `%3B`.

 **Risposta**

-Restituisce l&#39;oggetto API dell&#39; [!UICONTROL DIL] istanza corrente.
+Returns the API object of the current [!UICONTROL DIL] instance.

 **Codice di esempio**